Reckless Kelly (band)

-Reckless Kelly is an American country rock band.
-Formed in Stanley, Idaho, the band moved to Austin, Texas in October 1996 and is now based there.
+Reckless Kelly is an American country rock band formed in Stanley, Idaho.
+The band relocated to Austin, Texas in October 1996.

 History

 Led by brothers Willy (vocals/guitar) and Cody Braun (vocals/fiddle/mandolin/harmonica), the alternative country-rock outfit Reckless Kelly formed in Stanley, Idaho in February 1996 before moving to Austin, Texas.
 The Brauns had previously toured with their father in Muzzie Braun & the Boys, a Western swing band, and were joined in their own group by the lead guitarist Casey Pollock, the bass guitarist Chris Schelske and the drummer Jay Nazz.